 Write a complete essay.
 One with a beginning, middle, and end.
 One that grabs you from the opening paragraph and takes you on a logical progression to the end.
 I want to be lured in and engaged.
 That doesn’t happen very often.
 Ideally, the notes I’m writing are the kind I want to read, and so hopefully do others.

 Be mindful of the house rules.
-Every label has their own way of doing things, their own “style sheet.”
+Every label has its own way of doing things, its own “style sheet.”
 My job and those of the folks at the label will be a lot easier if I keep their rules in mind.

 Gather information.
 If you hate researching, you’ll hate writing liner notes.
 You may spend hours searching for one particular nugget or days reading a book that will only yield one sentence…if you’re lucky.